Skip to content

 Creating development dataproc cluster (OT users only)

-This command will work, provided you have fully commited and pushed all your changes to the remote repository.
+This command will work, provided you have done one of:

 The command will create a new dataproc cluster with the following configuration:

-• package installed from the current branch you are checkout on (for example dev or feature/xxx)
+• package installed from the requested REF (for example dev or feature/xxx)

 • uv installed in the cluster (to speed up the installation and dependency resolution process)